 Remember red flags ...
 Could look like love hearts!

-A Rotary Club of Kingscliff Youth Film Project
+This is a Rotary Club of Kingscliff and Rotary SAFE Families Youth Film Project

 REMEMBER: Abuse Prevention Begins with YOU and ME!